bartosz-jarmuz/DotNetLittleHelpers/README.md

 # DotNetLittleHelpers
-A set of generic extension and helper methods
+A set of generic extensions and helper methods